syncfusion-content/maui-docs/MAUI/DateTime-Slider/overview.md

 # .NET MAUI DateTime Slider Overview

-The Syncfusion .NET MAUI DateTime Slider ([SfDateTimeSlider](https://www.syncfusion.com/maui-controls/maui-slider)) is a highly interactive UI control, allowing users to select a single value from a range of values.
+The Syncfusion® .NET MAUI DateTime Slider ([SfDateTimeSlider](https://www.syncfusion.com/maui-controls/maui-slider)) is a highly interactive UI control, allowing users to select a single value from a range of values.

 ## Key features